 A useful tool to understand errors and their effects is to use a combination of quantum trajectories (see details in the Appendix~\ref{App:Quantum_trajectories}) and semiclassical analysis.
 Quantum trajectories, unlike master equation approaches that directly evolve the system's density matrix, describe individual wave functions $\ket{\psi(t)}$ through sequences of deterministic and probabilistic events.
 For example, consider a state initialized in $\ket{\alpha}$.
 As discussed in the Appendix~\ref{App:Quantum_trajectories}, around this initial state, dissipation and Hamiltonian terms act as noise displacing an initial coherent state, with dephasing inducing large fluctuations in the form of temperature-like jumps, whose rate scales as $\kappa_{\phi} |\alpha|$.

 To determine the effect of dephasing, we can then use a semiclassical approximation.
 The semiclassical (coherent state) approximation neglects quantum fluctuations, assuming $\rho(t) = \ketbra{\alpha(t)}$ with $\ket{\alpha (t)}$ the coherent state.
-The evolution of the system, where we neglect dephasing, is captured by the C-number equation
+The evolution of the system, where we neglect dephasing $\kappa_\phi$ and high-order nonlinearity $K_3$, is captured by the C-number equation

-We then study the vector field indicating $ \dot{\alpha}(t)$, and the direction of the evolution of a point in phase space.
-Similar analysis has been used in, e.g., Refs.~\cite{villa2024topologicalclassificationdrivendissipativenonlinear, Cohen2023,ChvezCarlos2024,ferrari2023steadystatequantumchaosopen} to study chaos and topological effects in driven two-photon systems.
+We then study the vector field representing $ \dot{\alpha}(t)$, i.e., the direction of the evolution of a point in phase space.
+Similar analysis has been used in, e.g., Refs.~\cite{villa2024topologicalclassificationdrivendissipativenonlinear, Cohen2023,ChvezCarlos2024,ferrari2023steadystatequantumchaosopen,ferrari_chaos_2024_chains} to study chaos and topological effects in driven two-photon systems.
 We now have to compare the orbits of this system with the thermal-like noise induced by dephasing.

 In a dissipative cat, shown in Fig.~\ref{fig:semiclassical}(a), the vector field will \textit{always} point back to one of the coherent states.
 For the cat to display a bit-flip error, large fluctuation are required, making the jump improbable.
 The situation is drastically different in a Kerr cat, where the system forms periodic orbits around the minima of the potential.
 This is shown in Fig.~\ref{fig:semiclassical}(b).
 Small fluctuations can thus accumulate, eventually leading to bit-flip errors.